 Key Stage 5

-The new Edexcel A Level Psychology course is offered for study across years 12 and 13.
-The topics studied are selected from the following options:
+The new AQA A Level Psychology course is offered for study across years 12 and 13.
+The topics include:

 - Social influence

 Students complete three exam papers.
 Paper 1 based on the introduction to Psychology, Paper 2 looks at Psychology in context and Paper 3 on Issues in Psychology.
 Questions include a combination of multiple choice, short answer questions and extended writing questions.

 Eduqas Level 3 Criminology:This qualification follows a similar pattern to a BTEC qualification, with two coursework-based modules and two externally examined modules.
 The content of this course includes:

 - Unit 1: Controlled Assessment: Changing awareness of crime: What crimes are we aware of?
 (Year 12)